-Pomegranate is rich in vitamin K, vitamin C, fiber, potassium, and protein.
-Although there are many other fruits with higher iron content, pomegranate is highly recommended for Anaemia.
+Pomegranate is rich in vitamin K, vitamin C, fibre, potassium, and protein.
+Although there are many other fruits with higher iron content, pomegranate is highly recommended for anaemia.
 This is because pomegranate is rich in vitamin C.

 Our bodies generally absorb only 3% of the iron consumed.
 This is because our gut does not readily absorb iron.
-The high content of vitamin C in pomegranate helps our bodies to absorb the iron present in the fruit as vitamin C is integral to iron metabolism.
-Regular consumption of pomegranate helps to increase hemoglobin levels and fights Anaemia.
+The high content of vitamin C in pomegranate helps our bodies to absorb the iron present in the fruit as vitamin C, which is integral to iron metabolism.
+Regular consumption of pomegranate helps to increase haemoglobin levels and fight anaemia.

 Avoiding certain foods along with pomegranate is recommended.
 Chocolates, spinach, tea, coffee, and alcohol have compounds in them that inhibit the absorption of iron.
 Keep at least a 30-minute gap between these foods and pomegranate consumption for maximal iron absorption.